ddeutils/dagtool/README.md

 > pass to Airflow object with Data Engineer context.
 So, if you want to use this
 > project concept, you can enhance it with your idea.

+**Feature Supported**:

+- ✅ JSON Schema validation
+- 🔐 Passing environment variable
+- 💚 Allow Passing Airflow Template

+From my opinion, a data Engineer should focus on the data requirement instead of focusing Python coding when he wants to create new pipeline in our platform.
+So, this project create for it to make sure that all DAG can readable and easy to maintain when we want to scale up and out the platform.

 **File Structure**:

 ```text